 Weakened immune system that may increase your risk of infections.
 Avoid contact with people who have contagious diseases such as chickenpox or measles.
 Call your doctor right away if you have been near someone with chickenpox or measles.

 is a condition in which the adrenal glands do not make enough steroid hormones and can cause tiredness, weakness, nausea and vomiting and low blood pressure.
 Talk to your doctor if steroid effects such as Cushing Syndrome and adrenal suppression appear.

-The most common side effects in clinical studies were bronchitis, cold symptoms, middle ear infections, headache, lightheadedness or dizziness, asthma, and nosebleeds.
-The following adverse reactions have been identified during post-approval use of the SINUVA sinus implant: implant migration, lack of efficacy, nasal pain, headache, and nosebleeds.
+The most common side effects of SINUVA in clinical studies were bronchitis, cold symptoms, middle ear infections, headache, lightheadedness or dizziness, asthma, and nosebleeds.
+The following side effects have been identified during post-approval use of the SINUVA sinus implant.
+These events include implant migration, lack of efficacy, nasal pain, headache, and nosebleeds.

 Risks related with the insertion and removal of SINUVA are similar to other endoscopic sinus procedures.

 SINUVA is made from materials designed to soften over time and may fall out of the nose on its

 own as polyps decrease or if you sneeze or blow your nose forcefully.
 The implant will be removed 90 days after placement or earlier at your doctor’s discretion.

 Contact your doctor immediately if you have any changes in vision, excessive nasal bleeding, symptoms of infection or symptoms suggesting that the implant has moved, such as irritation or a choking sensation in the back of the throat.

 For important risk and use information, please see Full Prescribing Information for SINUVA.

 Intersect ENT, Inc. in the